bytedeco/javacv/README.txt

 =JavaCV=

 ==Introduction==
 JavaCV first provides wrappers to commonly used libraries by researchers in the field of computer vision: OpenCV, ARToolKitPlus, libdc1394 2.x, PGR FlyCapture, and FFmpeg.
 Moreover, utility classes make it easy to use their functionality on the Java platform.
-JavaCV also comes with hardware accelerated fullscreen image display (`CanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), adaptive binarization (`JavaCV.adaptiveBinarization()`), and code to detect and match feature points (`ObjectFinder`).
+JavaCV also comes with hardware accelerated fullscreen image display (`CanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `LMImageAligner`, `ProjectiveTransformer`, `ProjectiveGainBiasTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), as well as miscellaneous functionality in the `JavaCV` class.

-Please refer to the source code of ProCamCalib as well as methods in the `JavaCV` and `ObjectFinder` classes to learn how to use the API.
+To learn how to use the API, please refer to the Quick Start section below as well as the source code of ProCamCalib and ProCamTracker as documentation currently lacks.

-Future versions will include all code I will have developed as part of my PhD research.
+I will continue as I go to add all code that I am developing as part of my PhD research.

 ==Required Software==